azarboon/ai-powered-cdk-best-practices/README.md

 - This project follows [AWS Solutions Library](https://github.com/cdklabs/cdk-nag/blob/main/RULES.md) rule pack through AWS CDK Nag check.
 - Pritotizing to use CDK L3 constructs where deem fit
 - API Gateway logs metadata for both requests and responses. @azarboon: validate this
-- Defense in depth: API Gateway performs a light schema validation on webhook payloads. @azarboon: re-implement this.
-Lambda function performs a deeper input validation
+- Defense in depth: API Gateway performs a light schema validation on webhook payloads then Lambda performs in-depth validation
 - Using AWS Lambda powertools (using Lambda Layers) and their features for loging, tracing and metric
 - Using Middy middleware to reduce lines of code in Lambda processor
-- All resources tagged for cost tracking. @azarboon: make this more comprehensive
+- All resources tagged for cost tracking: `ENVIRONMENT`, `SERVICE`,`TEAM`, `COST_CENTER`
 - API Gateway Request Validation
 - API Gateway Resource Policy: Added IP allowlist restricting access to GitHub webhook IP ranges